-The biosecurity measures described in this review apply to the importation of captive nonhuman primates kept in zoos, wildlife parks and research institutes, from all countries.
+The biosecurity measures described in this review apply to the importation of captive non-human primates kept in zoos, wildlife parks and research institutes, from all countries.

-There are general risk management measures common to most Australian import policies for zoo animals that are required, including:
+There are general risk management measures common to most Australian import policies for zoo and research animals that are required, including:

-- The animals must be resident in an approved, licensed or registered zoo or wildlife park in the exporting country since birth or for at least 12 months immediately before export, unless otherwise approved by the Department of Agriculture and Water Resources.
-The residency requirement may be achieved in more than one country or holding institution if specifically authorised by the department and the biosecurity measures for each country of residence and holding institution are met. - The premises of origin (zoo or wildlife park) must provide separation from other animal populations, be under veterinary supervision and have a health monitoring program. - The animal must be held in pre-export quarantine for at least 30 days, during which it is inspected at least daily for signs of disease, treated for internal and external parasites, and tested for diseases in accordance with recommendations arising from the review. - The animal must be transported to a quarantine approved premises (QAP) in Australia in a manner that ensures no direct exposure to Australian animals en route and must undergo a period of post-arrival quarantine of at least 30 days. - The receiving institution must be approved under relevant Australian State or Territory legislation to hold the species being imported.
+- The animals must be resident in an approved, licensed or registered zoo, wildlife park or research institute in the exporting country since birth or for at least 12 months immediately before export, unless otherwise approved by the Department of Agriculture and Water Resources.
+The residency requirement may be achieved in more than one country or holding institution if specifically authorised by the department and the biosecurity measures for each country of residence and holding institution are met. - The premises of origin (registered zoo, wildlife park or research institute) must be under veterinary supervision and have a health monitoring program. - The animal must be held in pre-arrival quarantine for at least 30 days, during which it is inspected at least daily for signs of disease, treated for internal and external parasites, and tested for diseases in accordance with recommendations arising from the review. - The animal must be transported to a quarantine approved premises (QAP) in Australia in a manner that ensures no direct exposure to Australian animals en route and must undergo a period of post-entry quarantine of at least 30 days. - The receiving institution must be approved under relevant Australian State or Territory legislation to hold the species being imported.

-The World Organisation for Animal Health (OIE) Terrestrial Animal Health Code (the Code) recommends periods of premises residency and periods in which premises should remain free from certain diseases ranging from less than 30 days up to two or more years.
-This applies to the time period before an animal enters pre-export isolation, if applicable.
+The Code recommends periods of premises residency and periods in which premises should remain free from certain diseases ranging from less than 30 days up to two or more years.
+This applies to the time period before an animal enters pre-arrival isolation, if applicable.